 Nellie Mae Sanders Zacek Zetka

-EDNA — The family would like to invite you to join them in honoring the life of their beloved Nellie.
-There will be a service on Sunday, March 7th at 3:00 pm at Trinity Full Gospel, 514 Dugger St. Edna, with Pastor Joe Ramon officiating.
+EDNA — Nellie went to her heavenly home on Saturday, February 27, 2021.
+Please join the family in honoring her life on Sunday, March 7th at 3:pm at Trinity Full Gospel Church, 514 Dugger St. Edna, TX with Pastor Joe Ramon officiating.
 Services have been entrusted to Russell Todish of Slavik Funeral Home, 361-782-2152.

 Sign A Guestbook